Payroll & Employment Guide Azerbaijan flag

 In Azerbaijan, employers must pay salaries in accordance with individual or collective employment agreements, and wages must not fall below the statutory minimum set by the government.
 Salaries are generally paid on a monthly basis, unless a different arrangement is agreed upon.

 Salary payment deadline: By the end of the relevant pay period (usually by the end of the month).
+This includes reporting employee earnings, deductions, and contributions to the relevant authorities.

 Taxes and contributions payment deadline: By the 20th of the following month.